eznix86/kubernetes-image-updater/docs/spec.md

 - Registry errors are surfaced via warning logs and the loop continues on the next interval.
 There is no retry inside a single tick.
 - Workloads without containers or without an `image` value are ignored for that pass.
-- Only the annotation fields mentioned above are patched; no other metadata or spec fields are touched.
+- Only the annotation fields mentioned above are patched; no other metadata or spec fields are touched (unless the optional pull-policy override below is enabled).

 ---

+## 7. Optional Pull-Policy Override

+By default the operator expects annotated workloads to use `imagePullPolicy: Always` or digest-pinned images.
+When the environment variable `AUTOMATICALLY_SET_IMAGE_PULL_POLICY_TO_ALWAYS=true` is supplied (exposed in the Helm chart via `automaticallySetImagePullPolicy`), the controller temporarily patches the first container in each workload to `imagePullPolicy: Always` before triggering the restart.
+This ensures kubelets repull tags such as `:latest` even when the workload originally used `IfNotPresent`.

+- Only the first container is modified, matching the digest-tracking rule.
+- The patch happens as part of the same rollout mutation, so the workload ends up with the `Always` policy after the reconciliation.
+If you disable the feature later, you should revert the workload spec yourself.

+---

-## 7. Access Requirements
+## 8. Access Requirements

 To function, the controller needs: